Pokémon Go Promo Codes allow users to receive bonus items through special promotions.

 "Pokémon GO occasionally offers promotional codes through our partnerships and special events.
 Promo codes can be used to redeem items such as Poké Balls, Lure Modules, Lucky Eggs, and more."

 What does that mean in practice?
-We've already seen the source of several codes, including:
+Over time we've seen the source of several codes, including:

 - Niantic emailing inactive players welcoming them back with Incubators and Lucky Eggs